 Hobby farm activities vary depending on the borrower.
-Some raise livestock, such as cattle and pigs, whereas others focus on growing produce.
+Some raise livestock, such as cattle and pigs, whereas others grow crops.

 Your lender will ask about what you intend to do with the property before approving your home loan application.
 As a general rule, lenders prefer hobby farms and small-scale farms to large commercial farms.